TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 * Reduced repeated server unavailable log messages.
 * Outages and connection recovery are now logged once.
 * Rules can now be dragged beyond the visible grid area with automatic scrolling.
+* Dynamic Leverage MT5, Bonus Cashback, AutoHedger, Hedge Locker MT5, Kloshira MT5 and TPT Bridge MT5: settings are now saved back to the same server they were loaded from.
+If that server is unavailable, the save is refused and asks to reload the data first, so settings no longer end up on a different server unnoticed.
+* Dynamic Leverage MT5, Bonus Cashback, AutoHedger, Hedge Locker MT5, Kloshira MT5 and TPT Bridge MT5: file import can be cancelled and no longer freezes the rules table when the server does not answer.
+* If the server stops responding mid-action, the message now says the result is unknown and asks to reload and check, instead of reporting a failure.
+* TPT Bridge MT5: reports can now be cancelled, and stop automatically when switching tabs or products.
+* TPT Bridge MT5: Restart FIX and Send test trade now show which server the action ran on.
 ## Version 2026.8.17.736 (17 August, 2026)
 * Dynamic Leverage MT5: importing rules now automatically renumbers Profile IDs as 1, 2, 3… in file order, allowing duplicate or missing IDs to import and save correctly.
 * Dynamic Leverage MT5: Custom Profile ID labels are replaced during import; Save still requires unique IDs, while Export remains unaffected.